 Both federal courts acknowledged and gave great weight and deference to the three Opinion Letters published by the USDOL Wage and Hour Administrator.
 While other federal Circuit Courts of Appeal are free to reach a different conclusion, they are unlikely to do so given the weight and deference federal courts generally give federal agencies in interpreting their own regulations.
 In this case, the oldest Wage Hour Administrator Opinion Letter dates back to 1970.
 Given the long-standing interpretation by the USDOL on this issue, other courts that might be called upon to adjudicate this issue are also most likely to give that same high degree of weight and deference to the USDOL's interpretation.

 Finally, when considering whether to implement a shortened workweek and reduced salary for exempt employees, employers should consider at least one practical implication.
 If the employer intends to permit exempt employees to cash in accrued vacation time to make up for the reduced salary, then no real payroll savings will be achieved unless and until the employee either decides not to cash in accrued vacation time or exhausts accrued vacation time.
 In other words, shortened workweeks would have to be implemented for a sufficiently long period of time to exhaust accrued vacation days before there would be any savings on labor costs.

-For additional information on the material provided in this article or other Wage & Hour matters, please contact James Stadler in Varnum's Labor and Employment Relations Practice Group at 616/336-6626.
+For additional information on the material provided in this article or other Wage & Hour matters, please contact James Stadler in Varnum's Labor and Employment Relations Practice Team at 616/336-6626.